 Resources to Start Your ADA Compliance Project

-Our team has worked on numerous websites to make them ADA compliant, whether they are required by law or not.
+Our team always keeps ADA compliance in mind, whether the website is required by law or not.
 If you plan to work on your own ADA compliance project, we highly recommend using the resources below to help get you started.

 - Web Content Accessibility Guidelines (also known as the WCAG) is a clear blueprint of how to make your website ADA compliant.